Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: Qualitative Analysis

 \section{Qualitative Analysis}

-To assess the soundness of the resource, we carried out two qualitative analyses.
-First, we used t-SNE to visualize the latent spaces we learnt (see Figure~\ref{fig:tsne_clusters}), then we exploited a radar chart to "fingerprint" the characteristics of each modality (see Figure~\ref{fig:radar_chart}).
+To characterize the semantic properties of the different modalities, we carry out two qualitative analyses.
+First, we use t-SNE to visualize the latent spaces (Figure~\ref{fig:tsne_clusters}), then we exploit a radar chart to \textit{fingerprint} the characteristics of each modality (Figure~\ref{fig:radar_chart}).